MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_get_siop.md

 ## -description

-The IOCTL_SBAUD_GET_SIOP IOCTL is used to get the .
+The IOCTL_SBAUD_GET_SIOP IOCTL is used to get the SIOP.
 This control code is used by an audio driver when cooperating with the audio class drivers to operate a sideband connection.

 ## -ioctlparameters